Vonage/vonage-java-sdk/README.md

 * There are also **many useful code samples** in our [nexmo-community/nexmo-java-quickstart](https://github.com/nexmo-community/nexmo-java-quickstart) repository.

 ### Customize the Base URI
-By default, the client will use https://api.nexmo.com, https://rest.nexmo.com, and https://sns.nexmo.com as base URIs for the various endpoints.
+By default, the client will use https://api.nexmo.com, https://rest.nexmo.com, https://sns.nexmo.com, https://api-eu.vonage.com as base URIs for the various endpoints.
 To customize these you can instantiate `VonageClient` with an `HttpConfig` object.

 `HttpConfig.Builder` has been created to assist in building this object.
 Usage is as follows: